Wonkers0/Opencord/README.md

 Accepting one friend request gets rid of all of them instead of only the one you accepted

 Having multiple tabs open and closing only 1 will set the user as offline

+Need to set height property on user card at the bottom instead of assuming 1:1 aspect ratio